bethgelab/game-of-noise/README.md

  - `--test-batch-size` number of images in the batch (optional, default: 256)

-The results are saved as txt files and displayed via print() statements directly.
-The ImageNet-C results are additionally saved as arrays.
+The results are saved as txt files.